-We spoke to Steve Grant, a London-based nutritionist specialising in sport & performance nutrition, about all the ways to best fuel your body when training for a big race, and it turns out it’s easier than you might think — especially when there’s a mouthwatering burger at the finish line.
+Thankfully, Steve Grant, a London-based nutritionist specialising in sport & performance nutrition, has filled us in on all the ways to best fuel your body when training for a big race.

 What should you eat for breakfast before a big run?